SAP-samples/cloud-hello-spring-cloud/README.md

 The application should run as-is without any changes required.

+> **NOTE:** If you intend to deploy this application locally, you need to add the `HC_LANDSCAPE` environment variable to your local server launch configuration.
+Use an arbitrary value e.g. `local`.

 ### Cloud Foundry

 Please remember to adjust the declared services within the [`manifest.yml`](/manifest.yml) file as required for your runtime environment!